What to Expect During the Home Appraisal Process in California

 The appraisal outcome depends heavily on how well the deal is prepared going in

-The Doran Team prepares detailed property documentation and supporting comparable data before every appraisal — proactively addressing the gaps that cause low appraisals in Peninsula micro-markets.
-If you're navigating a transaction right now, reach out for guidance before the appraisal is scheduled.
+The Doran Team prepares detailed property documentation and supporting comparable data before every appraisal -- proactively addressing the gaps that cause low appraisals in Peninsula micro-markets.
+If you are navigating a transaction right now, reach out before the appraisal is scheduled.

 The one step in the process that neither buyer nor seller fully controls

 A home appraisal is an independent assessment of a property's market value, conducted by a state-licensed appraiser and ordered by the lender.
-Federal regulations prohibit buyers, sellers, or real estate agents from selecting the appraiser directly — the purpose is an unbiased opinion, not a validation of the contract price.
+Federal regulations under the Dodd-Frank Act[1] prohibit buyers, sellers, or real estate agents from selecting the appraiser directly -- the purpose is an unbiased opinion, not a validation of the contract price.

+Lenders use the appraisal to protect their loan investment: they will not finance more than a property is worth.
 If the appraised value meets or exceeds the purchase price, the loan proceeds as planned.
-If it comes in below, the gap must be resolved: through renegotiation, additional cash from the buyer, a reconsideration request, or in some cases, transaction cancellation.
-That's why preparation and strategy on the front end matter — a low appraisal rarely surprises a well-prepared team.
+If it comes in below, the gap must be resolved through renegotiation, additional cash from the buyer, a reconsideration request, or in some cases transaction cancellation.
+That is why preparation and strategy on the front end matter -- a low appraisal rarely surprises a well-prepared team.

 What the Appraiser Actually Evaluates

-Three categories — property, location, and comparable sales
+Three categories -- property condition, location, and comparable sales

-California Home Appraisal — What Gets Evaluated and How
+California Home Appraisal -- What Gets Evaluated and How to Prepare

 Category What the Appraiser Looks At How to Prepare

-Interior Condition Square footage, bedroom/bathroom count, layout, finishes, natural light, upgrades, functional condition Clean, accessible, and presented well.
+Interior Condition Square footage, bedroom and bathroom count, layout, finishes, natural light, upgrades, functional condition of all systems Clean and accessible.
 Provide a written list of all upgrades with dates and costs.
+Ensure all systems are operational.

-Exterior & Lot Curb appeal, lot size, landscaping, roof condition, driveway, outdoor living spaces Minor repairs completed.
-Outdoor spaces clean and staged.
-Roof and deferred maintenance addressed before visit.
+Exterior and Lot Curb appeal, lot size, landscaping, roof condition, driveway, outdoor living spaces, visible deferred maintenance Minor repairs completed before the visit.
+Outdoor spaces clean.
+Roof and structural issues addressed or disclosed.

-Location School district, walkability, proximity to amenities, employment centers, transportation, neighborhood desirability Provide context the appraiser may not know — nearby planned development, new transit, school ranking changes.
+Location Factors School district, walkability, proximity to employment centers and transit, neighborhood trajectory, adjacent land uses Provide context the appraiser may not know -- nearby planned development, new transit lines, or school ranking changes.

-Comparable Sales Closed sales within 3–6 months, similar in size, condition, and location.
-Adjustments made for differences.
-Your agent should prepare a comp package highlighting the strongest recent sales in advance of the visit.
+Comparable Sales Closed sales within 3 to 6 months, similar in size, condition, and proximity.
+Appraiser makes adjustments for differences.
+Agent prepares a comp package highlighting the strongest recent closed sales and provides it at the time of the visit.

-Market Conditions Whether the market is appreciating, stable, or declining.
-Active list prices not used — only closed sales.
-In fast-moving markets, a comp package showing the trajectory of recent prices helps contextualize the value.
+Market Conditions Whether prices are appreciating, stable, or declining.
+Only closed sales are used -- active list prices are not considered.
+In fast-moving markets, a trajectory narrative showing recent price trends helps contextualize the valuation.

 How Long the California Appraisal Process Takes

-In California, the appraisal process typically takes one to two weeks from the order date to the delivery of the final report.
-The appraiser schedules the property visit within a few days of being assigned, conducts the inspection (usually 30–90 minutes depending on home size), and then compiles the report using the comparable sales data.
-High-demand periods — particularly spring and early summer — can extend timelines by several days as appraisers are backed up.
+In California, the appraisal process typically takes 7 to 14 days from the lender's order date to delivery of the final report.
+The appraiser schedules the property visit within 3 to 7 days of being assigned, conducts the on-site inspection (30 to 90 minutes depending on home size and complexity), and then compiles the report using comparable sales data.

-Once complete, the report goes to the lender first, who then shares it with the buyer.
+Once complete, the report goes to the lender first for underwriting review.
+The lender then provides a copy to the buyer, typically within 24 hours.
 Sellers receive the results through their agent or escrow.
-Neither the buyer's agent nor the seller's agent communicates directly with the appraiser during the process.
+Neither the buyer's agent nor the seller's agent communicates directly with the appraiser at any point during the process.

 Preparation is the only lever sellers actually have

 Document every upgrade.
-A written list of improvements with dates, contractors, and costs gives the appraiser justification to adjust upward for items that may not be visually obvious — a new roof, updated HVAC, repiped plumbing, or a seismically retrofitted foundation.
+A written list of improvements with dates, contractors, and costs gives the appraiser justification to adjust upward for items that may not be visually obvious -- a new roof, updated HVAC, repiped plumbing, a seismically retrofitted foundation, or a permitted ADU.
+Undocumented improvements are frequently underweighted.

 Present the home at its best.
-Appraisers evaluate condition.
-Fresh paint, completed minor repairs, and clean, functional systems signal a well-maintained property.
-Visible deferred maintenance creates downward pressure even if the structural value is strong.
+Appraisers evaluate condition as a direct input to value.
+Fresh paint, completed minor repairs, and clean functional systems signal a well-maintained property.
+Visible deferred maintenance creates downward pressure even when structural value is strong.

 What Buyers Need to Understand Before the Appraisal

-The appraisal protects you — but it can also complicate a competitive offer
+The appraisal protects you -- but it can complicate a competitive offer

-The appraisal protects the buyer as much as the lender — it ensures you're not significantly overpaying relative to current market data.
-But in competitive California markets where multiple-offer situations routinely push prices above recent comparable sales, the appraisal can create a gap between what you offered and what the appraiser can justify using closed transactions.
+The appraisal protects the buyer as much as the lender -- it ensures you are not significantly overpaying relative to current market data.
+But in competitive California markets where multiple-offer situations routinely push prices above recent comparable sales, the appraisal can create a gap between what you offered and what the appraiser can justify using only closed transactions.

-This is why many buyers in the Peninsula market include an appraisal gap clause in their offers — an explicit commitment to cover a specified amount above the appraised value with additional cash if needed.
-The Doran Team helps buyers evaluate this decision carefully: how large a gap to cover, what it means for cash reserves, and whether the specific property justifies the risk.
+This is why many buyers in Peninsula markets include an appraisal gap clause in their offers -- an explicit commitment to cover a specified dollar amount above the appraised value with additional cash if needed.
+The Doran Team helps buyers evaluate this decision carefully: how large a gap to cover, what it means for overall cash reserves, and whether the specific property and market trajectory justify the exposure.

 What Happens If the Appraisal Comes In Low